Open Command History window

 Select the entries to delete, and then right-click and select Delete, or press the Delete key.
 To recall a deleted entry, right-click and select Undo Delete, or press Ctrl+Z.

-To delete all entries, click (or in MATLAB Online), and then select Clear Command History from the context menu.
+To delete all entries, click the action button (or ), and then select Clear Command History from the context menu.
 You cannot recall entries deleted in this way.

 To open the Command History window with all history showing, in the Command Window,